-For some people, £500 extra a month can be life changing.
-Actually when you think about it; £6,000 a year tax free income is life changing for most people.
+For some people, £500 extra a month can be life-changing.
+Actually when you think about it; £6,000 a year of tax-free income is life-changing for most people.
 Even for people with a high income from their job; an extra £6,000 a year is a fancy holiday or two – perhaps a down payment on a brand new car with the monthly repayments easily covered with their normal income from their job.
 That’s what is available when matched betting is done correctly.
 A side income to make life better!

 Recent Blog: How Bet365 Make Millions Every Year